tanmesh/react-notes/README.md

 - The entire applicate's state is split into multiple slices, each slice is a reducer.

+## React Table
+- **Its a utility and not a component**
+- It is a collection of hooks for building powerful tables and data grid experiences.
+These hooks are lightweight, composable, and ultra-extensible.
+They do not render any markup or styles for you

 ## Topics
 - <input type="checkbox" disabled /> React Fundamentals and Advanced Topics
 - <input type="checkbox" disabled /> React Hooks